Syed-UsmanAli/OAuth2_Authorization_Server/README.md

        a valid "Access Token" along with "Refresh Token".

 Steps on how to setup the project , build, execute and validate the test cases has been captured in a document with screenshots and uploaded withing this .git project.
-Please refer the document located at. -->
+Please refer the "Project Setup Document" mentioned in the Important Links below.

 Important Link(s)